zpgallegos/zavant/v2/docs/architecture/decisions/0015-revision-aware-analytical-projection.md

 not the mutable season-to-date snapshots embedded in each response.
 Every row includes the source revision ID and projection contract version.

+Preserve MLB's precomputed rate values such as batting average, OPS, ERA, WHIP, and `inningsPitched` as informational source strings.
+Treat integer counting statistics—including hits, at-bats, walks, total bases, earned runs, and outs—as the canonical analytical measures.
+Aggregated rates must be derived from summed counts; in particular, pitched innings are represented canonically by outs rather than interpreting baseball notation such as `5.2` as a decimal.

 Implement the source-to-row mapping as a pure Python projection core.
 A local adapter discovers only revisions selected by persisted `current.json` pointers, validates their content hashes and metadata, and atomically publishes explicit